o3de/o3de-multiplayersample/PopcornFX/README.md

 | **Global Scale** | Scales the size of the VFX. |
 | **Color Intensity** | Sets the intensity of the emissive effect. |

-The Explosion FX needs to be oriented with the **Impact Normal** attribute.
+The Explosion VFX needs to be oriented with the **Impact Normal** attribute.
 You can set this up in Script Canvas.

 ![Defense Turret explosion impact normal](./readme_media/image12.png)